MarcL/js-unit-testing-examples/README.md

 npm test
 ```

-## Test Examples
+## JavaScript Tests

+Take a look in the `test` directory to see all of the test code.
+There are lots of examples of different types of tests and how to create them.

 ### Asynchronous functions and promises

 Some examples of how to test asynchronous functions and promises, including some tips and tricks and gotchas.
-See code examples [here](test/examples/asychronous.test.js).

 #### Asynchronous function
 - Timeout because `done` callback isn't called when function succeeds